 3- Be Mindful Of Your Pet Rat Diet

-Be sure to give your pet rats a healthy diet.
+Be sure to give your pet rats a healthy diet, as I’ve stated in this article here.
 A poor diet will cause a lot of health issues for your pet rats and that, in turn, will make your pet’s stools smell bad.
 Not only that but it will also alter the smell of your rodent’s urine and even the amount of oil that comes from the skin.

 This is why I always recommend buying dry food that is designed specifically for pet rats!
 This way your pet rat will receive the nutrients it needs to be healthy, but it will also help them digest these.